roboll/helmfile/README.md

 #
 # Advanced Configuration: API Capabilities
 #
-# Some helmfile tasks render releases locally without querying an actual cluster (diff, apply, template),
+# 'helmfile template' renders releases locally without querying an actual cluster,
 # and in this case `.Capabilities.APIVersions` cannot be populated.
 # When a chart queries for a specific CRD, this can lead to unexpected results.
 #
-# Configure a fixed list of api versions to pass to helm via the --api-versions flag:
+# Configure a fixed list of api versions to pass to 'helm template' via the --api-versions flag:
 apiVersions:
 - example/v1